Road Trips

 Once I graduated college I was a little too old for family vacations, but I continued to travel as much as possible.
 Niagara Falls, Great Smokey Mountains, Louisville, St. Louis, Indianapolis, Minneapolis, the Spam Museum, the Hoover Presidential Library, and again so many more places.

 Then Jeremy and I met.
-He was not quite prepared to travel like the Crocketts travel.
+He was not quite prepared to travel like a Crockett.
 My trips are scheduled ahead of time, covering as much as possible every day.
 It is go-go-go with me.
 My thought, “I want to see this, because I may never be here again.”
 After the first trip Jeremy said, we need to slow it down and include some chances for spontaneity.
 I agreed.
 Now when we travel, I plan a half day, then leave the rest to chance.
 Truth be told, I still have a few back up activities for the other half of the day.
 Just in case.

 So here are some of the unique stories and places we have seen while roaming across the great state of Kansas and beyond.